updatecli/updatecli/README.md

 ## Source

-Currently "source" only supports two kinds of sources

 ### Github Release

-This source will check Github Release for a specific version if latest is specified, it retrieves the version referenced by 'latest'
+This source will check Github Release api for a specific version.
+If `latest` is specified, it retrieves the version referenced by 'latest'.

+.Example
 ```
 source:
   kind: githubRelease
   spec:
     owner: "Github Owner"
     repository: "Github Repository"
-    token: "You should use environment variable!"
+    token: "Don't commit your secrets!"
     url: "Github Url"
     version: "Version to fetch"
 ```

-Environment variable `UPDATECLI_SOURCE_SPEC_TOKEN` can be used instead of writing secrets in files
+Environment variable `UPDATECLI_SOURCE_SPEC_TOKEN` can be used instead of writing secrets in files or go templates could be used instead of plain YAML, cfr later.

 ### DockerRegistry

-This source will check a docker image tag from a docker registry and return its digest, so we always reference a specific image, even when the tag is updating regularly.
+This source will check a docker image tag from a docker registry and return its digest, so we can always reference a specific image tag like `latest`, even when the tag is updating regularly.

 ```
 source: